FoxDotBuild/Forth-Day-2017/SLIDES.md

 # What Are We Doing Today?

  * Use Forth to understand _low level_ computer concepts.
+ * Focus will be Arduino, but the concepts apply to all computers and languages.
+   * Intentionally focusing on small / old comuters to reduce conceptual load
- * A few lab experiments
+ * There will be A few lab experiments.

 ---
 # History

  * Chuck Moore